Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Proposed Non-Convex Penalty Method

 We study two types of penalty functions.
 In particular, we respectively consider a smooth penalty and a non-smooth penalty for \eqref{eqn: onmf prob PP}.
-The smooth penalty sets $p=1$, $q=2$ and $v=2$, whereas the non-smooth penalty sets $p=1$, $q=\infty$ and $v=1$.
+The smooth penalty is inspired by the classical quadratic penalty method \cite[Chapter 17.1]{Wright_NO} where we choose $p=1, q=2, v=2$ for \eqref{eqn: onmf prob PP}.
+For the non-smooth penalty, we choose $p=1, q=\infty$ and $v=1$.
+As will be shown in Section \ref{subsec: nonsmooth ncp}, such choice can provide so called \emph{exact penalty} property \cite{Wright_NO}\footnote{We say the penalized problem like \eqref{eqn: onmf prob PP} has exact penalty if there exists a finite value of $\rho^*$ such that for any $\rho>\rho^*$ the solution of \eqref{eqn: onmf prob PP} is also a (feasible) solution of \eqref{eqn: onmf prob P2}. } while only requiring relaxed conditions on the solution of \eqref{eqn: onmf prob PP}.
 To justify the effectiveness of the two penalties, in the ensuing two subsections, we present theoretical conditions for which the penalty method and Algorithm \ref{table: SNCP} can yield a feasible stationary solution to problem \eqref{eqn: onmf prob P2}.
 In Section \ref{sec:update}, efficient algorithms for solving \eqref{eqn: onmf prob PP} are presented.